ejkim000/cupcake-shop/README.md

 ### Welcome to Cupcake Shop!

-Customize your cupcakes for your special day!
+Welcome to my Cupcake Shop E-Commerce project, a mouthwatering online store where you can satisfy your sweet tooth with the most delightful cupcakes!
 Pick your favorite one from our various cupcake designs and add options of cake, frosting, filling and size.

-Create your account, and start to order your cupcakes.
+Create your account, and start to order your cupcakes!

 ![cupcakeshop,home](/frontend/src/assets/home.png)

 ![cupcakeshop,item-detail](/frontend/src/assets/item-detail.png)

 ## Technologies Used